 The cost of the service is £34 per bin per year or £31 per bin per year if purchased online by visiting our web site: warrington.gov.uk/greenwaste from 15 January 2018.

 When does the charge start?

-The new service will start on the 7 March 2017 and only households that have subscribed for the service will have their green bin(s) emptied after this date.
+The new service will start on the 6 March 2018 and only households that have subscribed for the service will have their green bin(s) emptied after this date.
 Residents should allow at least 5 working days for an identification sticker to be posted out to you to identify your green bin to our collection crews that you have paid for the service.
-The charge will cover you from the 7 March 2017.
+The charge will cover you from the 6 March 2018 to the 7 December.
 Please note, the garden waste service is a seasonal service and collections will not be provided in the winter.
 Please see our website or your collection day sticker on your black bin for your actual dates.